rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Types of recovery models in MS SQL server:

 - Simple: No logs, but has backups.
-Recovery is doen from the last backup.
+Recovery is done from the last backup.
 - Full: Uses logs plus backups, regular checkpoints.
 - Bulk-logged: Logs are not maintained for each individual writes, but for multiple writes together.